almusaddar/almusaddar.github.io/books.md

 permalink: /books/
 published: true
 ---
-This is a list of the Books I have read in my career
+list of the Books that I found helpful:

 1. the Phoenix project
 2. Terraform up and running